NHM-London-Bioinformatics/pipelines-sop/README.md

  ```
 This is included in all of the example commands for the pipelines.

+This config file creates a set of default profiles that instruct the pipeline to dispatch all jobs to a specific slurm queue.
+For pipelines that use this default approach (i.e. ampliseq), all you need to know is that by default, the example commands use the `genericcpuhour` profile, dispatching jobs to CPU nodes on the `hour` queue.
+If your dataset is large and the pipeline needs more time, you can change to the `day`, `week` or `month` queue by just swapping out `genericcpuhour` for `genericcpuday`, etc.

-For ampliseq, you then further select a queue by specifying the relevant profile - we suggest the `hour` queue but this is easily changed - see the [metabarcoding page](metabarcoding.md) for more information.
-For eager, this is done automatically by a secondary configuration file - see the [aDNA](ancientDNA.md) page for more information.
+For eager, queue selection is instead done automatically by a secondary configuration file - see the [aDNA](ancientDNA.md) page for more information.
+Dispatching to `genericcpuhour` or equivalent profiles is not recommended.

 Otherwise, you don't need to understand profiles and caching to get started, but if you want to learn more you can see the documentation for the [NHM nextflow configs and profiles](configs.md) and the [singularity cache](singularity_cache.md)

 # Pipelines